Why do I need travel insurance for the Balearic Islands?

 Otherwise, should you need to cancel your holiday due to unforeseen circumstances, you will not be covered.

-The EHIC scheme is designed to give visitors to member countries access to the same state-subsidised healthcare that citizens of those countries would receive.
+The EHIC scheme is designed to give EU visitors to member countries access to the same state-subsidised healthcare that citizens of those countries would receive.

 Top travel tips for the Balearic Islands